Frontiero v. Richardson

 Frontiero v.
-Richardson, 411 U.S. 677 (1973), was a landmark United States Supreme Court case which decided that benefits given by the United States military to the family of service members cannot be given out differently because of sex.
+Richardson, 411 U.S. 677 (1973), is a landmark United States Supreme Court case which decided that benefits given by the United States military to the family of service members cannot be given out differently because of sex.
 Frontiero is an important decision in several respects, including the fact that it informed the military establishment that in terms of pay, allowances and general treatment, women must be considered on an equal plane as men.
 However, the Court did not issue a broad decision requiring the military to prove in the courts its reasons for excluding women from combat positions.

 Background

 Sharron Frontiero, a lieutenant in the United States Air Force, applied for housing and medical benefits for her husband, Joseph, whom she claimed as a "dependent."
 While servicemen could claim their wives as dependents and get benefits for them automatically, servicewomen had to prove that their husbands were dependent on them for more than half their support.
 Joseph did not qualify under this rule, and therefore could not get benefits.
 Sharron sued, and the case was appealed up to the Supreme Court.
 Lt.
 Frontiero was represented by Joseph J. Levin, Jr., of the Southern Poverty Law Center, who argued the case before the Court on her behalf.
 Future Justice Ruth Bader Ginsburg, representing the ACLU as amicus curiae, was also permitted by the Court to argue in favor of Frontiero.
 It was her first time giving an oral argument in front of the court.
 At the time Ginsburg was only a legal advocate on behalf of women's rights.
 While prepping for the 1972 appeal in the case, the SPLC faction had reached out to Ginsburg for aid, with recognition to her partial victory in the Reed v.
 Reed case of only a year prior, 1971.
 Ginsburg argued for the "strict scrutiny" classification to be upheld when looking at any case that was involved in gender discrimination.
 Her appearance before the court lasted in a 10 minute argument.
 Nearing the end, she said, “Asking the Court to declare sex a suspect criterion, amicus urges a position forcibly stated in 1837 by Sarah Grimké, noted abolitionist and advocate of equal rights for men and women,” Ginsburg stated.
 “She spoke not elegantly, but with unmistakable clarity.
 She said, ‘I ask no favor for my sex.
 All I ask of our brethren is that they take their feet off our necks.’”